vchkhr/wishlise/README.md

 ## Start the app

 1. Copy the `.env.template` file and name it `.env`.
 Fill in the file.
+If you run the app locally, use `HOST="localhost:3000"`.

 1. Run: